 Deepening the MTW Work

 Mission to the World has sent missionaries John and Karen Stodghill to work in the south helping strengthen the church plant in Cayo as well as serving other churches in Belize City (the largest city in the nation).
 Ray and Michele Call have joined the Stodghills on the MTW Belize team to help deepen the ongoing work of MTW.
 The Calls serve in the north.

 The Call Family

 There is a great need for gospel ministry in the Spanish dominant north.
 The Calls minster south of the border of Mexico in northern Belize – mostly in Corozal and Orange Walk Districts.
 Ray serves in a number of ministry duties, including preaching, evangelism, discipling men, training church officers, encouraging and working alongside pastors, and in theological education.

 Many of the churches are church plants and are not yet self-governing.
 One of the most important things to focus on will be to strengthen and develop these churches so that they can become full fledged churches with their own officers and pastors.
 Ray is working with two of these churches under the leadership of the local presbytery (regional body of elders).

 Michele continues to serve in the home raising their 8 children (3 of whom have transitioned back to the States).
-Lord willing, she will also have opportunities to serve in women’s ministry and possibly help out at the Presbyterian Medical Clinic in Patchakan.
+She serves in various ways in ministry with woman and children in the churches.